Rotating a certificate

 [...]

-If we now have a look at the original certificate again, we see that is is revoked yet:
+If we now look at the original certificate again, we see that it has been revoked:

 $ sq cert list 740927F8A0188AA02FCE4B672D8E4019B47A6891